This post may contain affiliate links.

 Ordering Dried Mushrooms for Dogs

 While fresh is always better, I've found dried mushrooms to be more affordable.
 I can get a lot of them and they still pack the nutritional punch that I'm looking to add to my dogs' diet.
-I look for the brands that offer organic mushrooms and have the best reputation.
+I look for brands that offer organic mushrooms and have the best reputation.
+I prefer mushrooms that are sourced in the US because I'm concerned about processing standards in other countries.

 - Crimini Mushrooms